metova/DataManager/README.md

 ## License

-MetovaBase is available under the MIT license.
+DataManager is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.

 ## Alternatives